Illinois comptroller freezes payments to Village of Dolton over past-due audits

 DOLTON, Ill.
-(WLS) -- ABC7 is hearing from the Illinois Comptroller Susana Medoza about her decision to withhold tens of thousands of dollars from the Village of Dolton.
+(WLS) -- ABC7 is hearing from the Illinois Comptroller Susana Mendoza about her decision to withhold tens of thousands of dollars from the Village of Dolton.

 Mendoza said she is freezing $135,000 that would have been sent to Dolton after a preliminary report of the village finances by former Chicago Mayor Lori Lightfoot revealed questionable expenses under Mayor Tiffany Henyard, and a village that had a multi-million dollar surplus two years ago is now running millions of dollars in debt.